sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - The GC Developers Exchange was the GC's first experiment with micro-procurement for open source code.
   - It was launched in 2017 by Privy Council Office (in partnership with TBS and PSPC).
-  - It was built on code that was forked from the BC Developers Exchange
+  - It was built on code that was forked from the BC Developers Exchange.
   - All contracts awarded via GCDevEx were $10K and under, and were for virtual and unclassified work only (eliminating the need for a supplier security check).
 - The GCDevEx pilot created many lessons learned:
   - a **simplified back-end process is required** not just a front end to connect the GC with developers,